 SeatPlan Logo

 Nothing generates a buzz quite as much as a celebrity appearing in a play or musical.
 Some of our very best screen actors began their careers treading the boards, and their return to London theatre is an exciting opportunity to see them in their element, live on stage.
-London theatre in April steps up a notch, when the Olivier Awards come along and you might even be able to brag about seeing an award-winner in a sold-out show.
+London theatre in May steps up a notch, after the Olivier Award winners have been announced and you might even be able to brag about seeing them in one of the best theatre shows in London.

 Below, we’ve put together our pick of the biggest stars in the West End this year.
 Book quickly if you spot an actor you’d love to see perform live because tickets will sell fast!